swcarpentry/DEPRECATED-boot-camps/4-Debugging/Readme.md

 the internet is written in a way that is PEP8-compliant.
 Unfortunately, some of that 20% is in standard library...

-Thus not adhearing to your coding standard is often cosidered "against best practices", ie a bug.
+Thus not adhering to your coding standard is often considered "against best practices", ie a bug.
 Luckily there are tools to test for
 compliance: